Nagoya University

 2)

-Specialized Basic Courses
+Basic Specialized Courses

 Groups of courses relating to the following topics: startups; foundational aspects of information science and technology; foundational aspects of understanding nature and society as systems; and foundational aspects of logically discovering and resolving issues